 Wendy immediately stepped up, using all of her First Aid training skills, and went through the steps of checking Mr Cary’s breathing and response.
 At this stage Mr Cary was completely unresponsive and in full cardiac arrest.
 Wendy began CPR and instructed the students to notify the administration team to call 000.
 Another student was sent to retrieve a defibrillator, which was then administered by the partially trained students while Wendy continued with the CPR.

-The team worked together for a total of 8 minutes administering CPR and reviving Mr Cary twice through the prompts on the defibrillator until the ambulance arrived.
-Peter Cary was admitted to Allamanda Hospital on the Gold Coast where he is making a full recovery.
-First Aid Accident and Emergency director, Scott Whimpey, has praised his trainers, team and students for the happy turn of events.
+The team worked together for a total of 8 min and 24 seconds, administering CPR and reviving Mr Cary with our HeartSine 360p defibrillator prior to the ambulance arriving.
+Peter was admitted to Allamanda Hospital on the Gold Coast where he is making a full recovery.
+First Aid Accident and Emergency director, Scott Whimpey, has praised his team and the students for the successful resuscitation and a great outcome.

 These statics reiterate how valuable and necessary having up-to-date First Aid training is.
 Our First Aid courses at First Aid Accident Emergency cover all aspects of First Aid training starting from an introduction to First Aid and CPR through to Advanced Resuscitation.
 If you would are interested in attending a First Aid course, contact our head office today.